version 9/21 (this syllabus is tentative, and my change over the semester, please refresh your browser for the latest version)

 Week 15 Final Project should be a packet that include the following components, in order from new to old: (1) final revised version in the front, (2) Editor's Review version corrected and signed by reviewer, (3) original journal, (4) proposal approved by me at the back.

 One of the components of science is sharing your research with others.
-The San Diego City College Student Journal of Anthropology is ready to publish your work.
-Check out last semester's issue: http://arnieschoenberg.com/anth/journal/fall2017
+You will prepare and submit your work to The San Diego City College Student Journal of Anthropology: http://arnieschoenberg.com/anth/journal/

 After you get your final probject back: